codacy/codacy-plugins-test/README.md

 If you need to debug the output of the dockers after the tests you can request the runner to not remove them with:

+**Options:**

+-   `codacy.tests.noremove` - do not remove dockers after running tests

+## Dockers that need to use the internet

+Some of the tools may need to access the internet to pull external dependencies in run-time (for tools that compile code this is usually a must have).

+The version of this test interface that is available in the `master` branch does not allow this.
+To run `codacy-plugins-test` for this scenario use the version of the code available in the `compilation` branch.

 ## Docs

 Information about the integration with external analysis tools at Codacy available [here](https://github.com/codacy/codacy-engine-scala-seed#docs).